verdaccio/verdaccio/website/docs/plugins.md

 ### Middleware Configuration {#middleware-configuration}

-This is an example how to set up a middleware plugin.
+Example how to set up a middleware plugin.
 All middleware plugins must be defined in the **middlewares** namespace.

 ```yaml
 middlewares: